 When you’re playing a song, you will need to be able to transition smoothly from one chord to the next.
 If you would like to practice changing chords before getting started with songs, try playing each chord above for four counts and then transition smoothly to the next chord.

 Once you’re comfortable with these basic chords, it’s time to start putting them together and playing some easy guitar songs!

 It’s always best to start slow.
 Use a metronome and practice playing each part of the song slowly and in time.
 As your playing improves, pick up the pace until you are playing at the same tempo as the song.
 If you like, you can even play along with a recording of the song to give you a better feel for the rhythm.

 For beginners, it is often very helpful to practice each part of the song separately before putting the whole thing together.
-Start with the verse, and once you feel comfortable playing that chord progression, then move on to the chorus.
-When you feel confident in playing each part separately, this means it’s time to put the whole song together.
+Start with the verse, and once you feel comfortable playing that chord progression, move on to the chorus.
+When you feel confident playing each part separately, it’s time to put the whole song together.